lahonu/sfdc-photo-download/README.md

 ```

 ## Using the Application
-To start the application, navigate to the sfdc-photo-download-1.x and double-click the `start.bat` file.
+To start the application, navigate to the sfdc-photo-download-2.x and double-click the `start.bat` file.
 A command prompt will appear - once loaded open `http://localhost:5000` in your browser to use the app.

+**On first run, the app may take up to a minute to load.